ycfreeman/slack-log-reader/readme.md

 |--- channels.json, users.json, etc
 ```

-Run the express server
+Install npm packages and run the express server
 ```
-npm i
+npm install
 npm start
 ```

-Then navigate to your browser @ http://localhost:8080
+Then navigate to your browser at http://localhost:8080